dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/getting-started/prerequisites.md

 ## CFPB LAR Formatting Tool

 HMDA Hero is designed to add rich functionality to the CFPB's [LAR Formatting Tool](https://ffiec.cfpb.gov/tools/lar-formatting).
+You can download the Microsoft Excel template at the link above

 ### Live example